2020 United States redistricting cycle: Partisan gerrymandering

 The Supreme Court of Ohio overturned initially passed state legislative maps, arguing that they unfairly favored Republicans against the guidance of Ohio's 2015 redistricting amendment that seeks to limit partisan gerrymandering.

 The Republican Party of New Mexico sued to overturn the new congressional maps, arguing that they unduly favor Democrats and dilute Republican voting strength, thereby violating the equal protection clause of the New Mexico state constitution.
 New Mexico Governor Michelle Lujan Grisham characterized the congressional map as one "in which no one party or candidate may claim any undue advantage."
+However, on October 6, 2023, the New Mexico Supreme Court ruled the gerrymander wasn't egregious enough to the extent it was illegal.

 In February 2022, the North Carolina Supreme Court struck down both state legislative maps and the congressional map initially passed by the state legislature in November 2021, citing partisan gerrymandering that violated the state Constitution.
 As a result, the North Carolina legislature drafted new maps, which they submitted to the court for approval.
 A three-judge panel of the court upheld the legality of both state legislative maps, but had court-appointed special masters redraw the congressional map, which was released and approved in February 2022.

 Racial and partisan gerrymandering

 Alexander v.
 South Carolina State Conference of the NAACP is the first partisan gerrymandering case taken by the United States Supreme Court after its landmark decision in Rucho v Common Cause which stated that partisan gerrymandering claims present political questions beyond the reach of the federal courts, and the first racial gerrymandering case, after the court's landmark decision in Allen v Milligan.
-The South Carolina case is pending a court decision in 2024.
+However, the case ruled that South Carolina's maps were not unconstitutional, making it tougher to overturn racially gerrymandered maps.